ayushgupta4002/ayushgupta4002/README.md

 -> I’m a Full Stack Web and App Developer who makes cool projects.
 <br>
--> Software Engineering Intern at Lunacal.
+-> Software Engineering Intern at <a href="https://lunacal.ai/">lunacal.ai</a>
 <br>
--> Creator of <a href="https://www.snipshelf.in">Snipshelf</a> (thanks to all the users) [v2 now live] .
+-> Creator of <a href="https://www.snipshelf.in">Snipshelf</a> [v2 now live] and <a href="https://peerlist.io/ayush_/project/termai">termAi</a> (thanks to all the users).
 <br>
 -> My latest feat was winning <a href="https://www.sih.gov.in/"> Smart India Hackathon '23 <a/>.
 <br>
--> I worked as a Full Stack Developer at Mojo Web Technology, where I engineered production-ready Software as a Service (SaaS) projects focused on Facebook, and Shopify Tools.
+-> Previously I worked as a Full Stack Developer at Mojo Web Technology, where I engineered production-ready Software as a Service (SaaS) projects focused on Facebook, and Shopify Tools.
 <br>
 -> I had Fun while building <a href = "https://ayush-gupta.vercel.app/" > Ayush Search </a> !
 <br>
--> Currently Learning Distributed systems ;)
+-> Currently using Go and Rust [checkout my Text Editor built in Rust]
 <br> 📫 You can reach me at **ayush4002gupta@gmail.com**

 </div>